torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

   my_memset(my_buffer + pos, 0, count);

-In the case of non-interleaved samples, again, the implementation becomes a bit more complicated, as it's called N-times per transfer for each channel.
+In the case of yesn-interleaved samples, again, the implementation becomes a bit more complicated, as it's called N-times per transfer for each channel.
 See, for example, ``isa/gus/gus_pcm.c``.